Clamps, you can never have enough!

-The sliding jaw was placed over the bars first.
+I placed the sliding jaw over the bars first.

-After that, I could install the jaw in front of the clamp, the one that needs to be fixed in place.
+After that, I could install the jaw in front of this tool, the one that needs to be fixed in place.

 After drilling a pilot hole, I secured the claw, through which the spring goes, to the base with two screws.

-I deliberately didn’t use glue here, so I can open the clamp at any time if needed.
+I deliberately didn’t use glue here, so I can open the tool at any time if needed.

-The clamp was now ready, and if you have followed these steps correctly, you can start using your clamp too.
+The clamp was now ready, and if you have followed these steps correctly, you can start using yours too.

-I made this clamp as a prototype.
-If you have shorter or longer springs, you can, with this principle as a basis, make a clamp with the size you need for your workshop.
+If you have shorter or longer springs, you can use this principle as a basis, and make a clamp with the size you need for your workshop.